westlake-repl/PixelRec/README.md

 For more detailed statistics of interactions, see  `dataset/statistics`.

 **We currently provide a sampled version including 50,000 users.
 The complete dataset will be made publicly available later.
 The sampled dataset can be obtained through:**
+**Note that this is an image recommendation dataset, if you need video information, please go to our MicroLens github, micro-video recommendation dataset collected from a different platform.**

 - zenodo : https://sandbox.zenodo.org/record/1241482